Flat-faced seahorse

 The flat-faced seahorse, longnose seahorse, low-crowned seahorse or three-spot seahorse (Hippocampus trimaculatus) is a species of fish in the family Syngnathidae.
-It is found in Australia, Cocos (Keeling) Islands, French Polynesia, Hong Kong, India, Indonesia, Japan, the Philippines, Singapore, Taiwan, Thailand, and Vietnam.
+It is found in Australia, Cocos (Keeling) Islands, French Polynesia, China (Hong Kong), India, Indonesia, Japan, the Philippines, Singapore, Taiwan, Thailand, and Vietnam.
 Its natural habitat is shallow seas.
 It is threatened by habitat loss.

 Description

 The longnose seahorse (Hippocampus trimaculatus), also known as the flat-faced seahorse, the low-crowned seahorse, and the three-spot seahorse, is primarily found in shallow seas around Australia and Asia.
 Its diet consists of plankton and small crustaceans that get sucked in through its snout.
 This species likes to anchor itself to sea grass while feeding in order to save energy, which is a typical seahorse behavior.
 Though its appearance can vary, it typically is flat, with a sharp, hook-like cheek and eye spines, with a narrow head and no nose spines.
 Its color can be golden orange, sandy colored, or even totally black.
 Some are known to have brown and white zebra-like stripes.
 In addition, the males are known to be slightly longer on average than females.